asciisoup/qa_automation/README.md

-## Q&A automation course from Otus.
+## Q&A automation course from Otus